publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptI/ch1/m__us_usc_t38_s111.md

         (1)

-         Except as provided in subsection (c) of this section and notwithstanding subsection (g)(2)(A)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this section or any other provision of law, if, with respect to any fiscal year, the Secretary exercises the authority under this section to make any payments, the Secretary shall make the payments provided for in this section to or for the following persons for travel during such fiscal year for examination, treatment, or care for which the person is eligible:
+         Except as provided in subsection (c) of this section and notwithstanding subsection (g)(2) of this section or any other provision of law, if, with respect to any fiscal year, the Secretary exercises the authority under this section to make any payments, the Secretary shall make the payments provided for in this section to or for the following persons for travel during such fiscal year for examination, treatment, or care for which the person is eligible:

             (A) A veteran or other person whose travel is in connection with treatment or care for a service-connected disability.